imoralescs/imoralescs.github.io/javascript_functional.md

 console.log(result); //-> ["A"]
 ```

-Essentially, Functional Programming asks us to wrap virtually everything in functions or object, write lots of small reusable functions and simply call them one after the other to get the result or in a compose fashion.
-But in order to actually write programs in this style, functions need to follow some rules.
+Essentially, Functional Programming asks us to wrap virtually everything in javascript object, write lots of small reusable functions and simply call them one after the other to get the result or in a compose fashion.

+Everything in JavaScript is an object, which means that we can adding functionality to existing objects to improve their look.
+Operating on collections of objects is a space in which functional programming provides some powerful features.

 ### Box "Functor"